William R. Furlong: World War II

-In 1944 he was awarded the Legion of Merit.
-In 1945 he was awarded a Gold Star in lieu of second Legion of Merit.
+In 1944, he was awarded the Legion of Merit.
+In 1945, he was awarded a Gold Star in lieu of second Legion of Merit.

-Admiral Furlong retired from United States Navy on July 18, 1945, after 44 years of service.
+On June 1, 1945, Admiral Furlong was placed on the retired list, having reached the mandatory retirement age of sixty-four.
+Because of the war, he continued to serve on active duty.
+He retired from the United States Navy on July 18, 1945, after 44 years of service.

 Retirement

-In retirement Furlong lived in Washington, D.C. and had a summer home in Roscoe, Pennsylvania.
+In retirement Furlong lived in Washington, D.C., and had a summer home in Roscoe, Pennsylvania.
 He was later decorated with Order of the Cross of Liberty, 1st Class by the Government of Finland as token of good will.

-In 1949 Admiral Furlong was elected commander-in-chief of the Military Order of the World Wars.
+In 1949, Admiral Furlong was elected commander-in-chief of the Military Order of the World Wars.
 He was also a member of the Naval Order of the United States (companion number 2459).
-In 1949 he joined the District of Columbia Society of the Sons of the American Revolution and was assigned national membership number 71,282 and society number 2662.
+In 1949, he joined the District of Columbia Society of the Sons of the American Revolution and was assigned national membership number 71,282 and society number 2662.

-In 1950 he was presented with the Freedoms Foundation award.
+In 1950, he was presented with the Freedoms Foundation award.

+It has been posited by Slate writer Alec Nevala-Lee that Furlong is the most convincing candidate for the creator of the 50-star flag of the United States.
+Furlong was the first official known to have discussed the design for a 50-star flag with then president Dwight Eisenhower in two letters from 1953.
+Furlong described ways that 49th and 50th-stars could be added to the flag, gave examples of how previous stars were added to the flag, and enclosed now-lost drawings of flag designs.

 Admiral Furlong died on June 2, 1976, in Bethesda, Maryland.
+He was interred at Arlington National Cemetery.